 - The 1st round of the Competition directly online by YouTube link.
 (See paragraph 10 "Rules of the First Round Online" below).

-1. The Lyon International Piano Competition (CIPL) is organized by the association Grand Prix International de Piano de Lyon (GPIPL), which is a non-profit association "Law 1901".
+1. The Lyon International Piano Competition (CIPL) is organized by the association Grand Prix International de Piano de Lyon (GPIPL), which is a non-profit association "Loi 1901".

-2. The CIPL is open to pianists of any nationality, aged between 16 and 35 at the beginning of the competition.
+2. The CIPL is open to pianists of all nationality, aged 16 to 35 at the start of the competition.

 5. Registration:

-by email to: email: eganian@gpipl.fr accompanied by the complete file (see the list below) and the YouTube link of the 1st round.
+by email to: email to the adress : eganian@gpipl.fr accompanied by the complete file (see the list below) and the YouTube link of the 1st round.
+The following documents must be attached to this file (before midnight on April 1, 2025):

 - The registration form to download; http://www.gpipl.fr, to be completed in capital letters